AbelWondimul/To-Do-List-Website/README.md

 - **Create Tasks:** Add new tasks to your to-do list with ease.
 Simply type in your task and hit the "Add" button.

-- **Mark Completed:** When you've completed a task, you can mark it as done by clicking the checkbox next to the task description.
+- **Mark Completed:** When you've completed a task, you can mark it as done by clicking the checkbox before the task description.

   <img src='./img/To-do.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />